lucy-arukwe/pki-portfolio-lucy-arukwe/labs/week-03/03-week-03-certificate-anatomy/submissions/lab-02-certificate-extensions.md

 ## Observations

 1. The SAN extension contains a large number of Google-owned domains, including multiple wildcard entries.
 This allows a single certificate to secure a wide range of services across Google’s infrastructure.

-3. Key Usage is limited to Digital Signature, indicating that the certificate is used for authentication and integrity rather than key encipherment operations.
+3. Key Usage is restricted to Digital Signature only, indicating that the certificate is used for authentication and integrity rather than key encipherment operations.

 4. The Extended Key Usage field restricts the certificate to TLS Web Server Authentication.
 This ensures it is only valid for securing HTTPS connections and cannot